Next Generation Air Transportation System: Space Data Integrator

-Hazard Risk and Management Software
+Hazard risk and management software

 In an effort similar to SDI, the FAA Space Integration Capabilities Hazard Volume project will help customize and minimize airspace restrictions during space operations.
 The FAA will be able to manage the airspace more dynamically, resulting in less airspace blocked off before and during launch and reentry, and reduce the duration of closed airspace to other NAS users as the mission progresses.

 An FAA-led team demonstrated a public-private approach to space integration that leverages dynamically generated hazard areas.
-In 2021, SpaceX participated with the FAA in the interest of public safety and agreed to use a prototype hazard risk and management software to generate debris hazard volumes using live data during an in-flight abort launch mission from the NASA Kennedy Space Center in Florida.
+In 2021, SpaceX participated with the FAA in the interest of public safety.
+The company agreed to use a prototype hazard risk and management software to generate debris hazard volumes using live data during an in-flight abort launch mission from the NASA Kennedy Space Center in Florida.

-An En Route Automation Modernization system at the Florida NextGen Test Bed received and displayed the hazard volumes SpaceX produced using the software.
+An En Route Automation Modernization (ERAM) system at the Florida NextGen Test Bed received and displayed the hazard volumes SpaceX produced using the software.
 The demonstration showed that the FAA has a viable way to safely and efficiently integrate space vehicle operations into the NAS while satisfying the needs of other stakeholders and users, such as airlines.

+New real-time hazard area generation technology would cut down the time it takes for debris hazard volumes to be produced and distributed from 15 to 20 minutes to less than 5 minutes.
+Controllers and traffic managers would have much more time to reroute and notify affected aircraft if a spacecraft malfunctions, greatly reducing the risk of a casualty from falling debris.
+A concept of use was developed in 2024.
+The technology will be demonstrated at the Florida NextGen Test Bed in Daytona in 2025 on Advanced Technologies and Oceanic Procedures, ERAM, and Traffic Flow Management System to show how it could improve air traffic operations during expected and unplanned events.

 Challenges

-While NextGen programs have demonstrated improvements, several ongoing and potential issues will affect implementation.
+NextGen implementation is almost complete, and the FAA dealt with multiple issues along the way.
 In many cases, foundational systems are installed on aircraft as well as on the ground.
 The interoperability of air and ground systems, along with the need to synchronize equipage and other industry investments with FAA programs, has been a primary challenge.
-Standards, regulations, and procedures have to be developed.
-Program execution planning has to look at cost, schedule, and technical performance.
-Stakeholder acceptance and support in areas such as equipage and using new capabilities must be ongoing, and all involved — industry, federal agencies, government partners, and Congress — must be on the same path ahead.
+Standards, regulations, and procedures had to be developed.
+Program execution planning considered cost, schedule, and technical performance.
+Stakeholder acceptance and support are needed in areas such as equipage and using new capabilities.
+All involved — industry, federal agencies, government partners, and Congress — needed to be on the same path ahead.